jaliagag/21_ccna/unidad3.md

 WLAN - Wireless Local Area Network.
 Defines the rules for wireless signaling across the 2.4 GHz and 5 GHz radio frequencies.

 ![351](./images/351.png)

+You cannot actually watch real packets travel across a real network.
+Complex concepts such as how a network operates can be difficult to explain and understand.
+For this reason, a layered model is used to modularize the operations of a network into manageable layers.

 | OSI Model Layer	|Description |
 | ------ | ------ |